 Key Takeaways

-- Retaliation Is Illegal: Oklahoma law specifically protects workers who file workers' compensation claims from being fired or punished for doing so.
+- Retaliation Is Illegal: Oklahoma law specifically protects workers who file workers' compensation claims from being fired or discriminated against for doing so.

-- It's Not Just Firing: Demotion, pay cuts, schedule changes, harassment, and other forms of punishment also count as retaliation.
+- It's Not Just Firing: Demotion, pay cuts, schedule changes, harassment, and other adverse treatment may support a retaliation claim when tied to protected activity.

 - Timing Matters: If the negative action happened shortly after you filed your claim, that timing can be strong evidence of retaliation.

 You got hurt at work.
 You did what you were supposed to do—you reported the injury and filed a workers' compensation claim.
 Then suddenly, your hours got cut.
 Or you got written up for things that were never a problem before.
 Or you were told your position was being "eliminated."
-You know what's really going on.
-It's payback for filing that claim.
+That timing deserves careful review.

 What Oklahoma Law Says